ACARS server API

 A special one.
 This message polls the communication server for pending messages directed to your callsign.
 You receive a list of pending messages back if there are any.
 Meant for message retrieval by true ACARS stations, airborne or ground-based.

 The POLL command is the one the client needs to perform regularly to see whether there are new messages waiting.
 About once per minute is fine.
 Faster polling is unrealistic in most cases.
-However if you expect a message, such as immediately after you have sent a request, you may poll a bit faster, like once after 20 seconds.
+However if you expect a message, such as immediately after you have sent a request, you may poll once a bit faster, like once after 20 seconds.
 Remember that there nearly always is a human being in the loop on the other end, so hammering it won't help.
 Even CPDLC is never about time-critical messages.

 Peek Messages